runekaagaard/mcp-alchemy/README.md

 **Status: Works great and is in daily use without any known bugs.**

-**Status2: I just added the package to PYPI and updated the usage instructions.
+**Status2: I just added the package to PyPI and updated the usage instructions.
 Please report any issues :)**

 Let Claude be your database expert!
 MCP Alchemy connects Claude Desktop directly to your databases, allowing it to: